aitesam961/aitesam961/README.md

 ### What I like?

 > My area of interest lies in Embedded hardware Design, Firmware development for innovative Technological solutions.
-Moreover, I enjoy working on Advanvced Computer architecture, RISCV based SoC design, RTL design for  and FPGAs & ASIC
+Moreover, I enjoy working on Advanvced Computer architecture, RISCV based SoC design, RTL design for FPGAs & ASIC.

 ### What I'm currently working on?
-> **Full Time:** Implementation of RISCV Vector Extension for RV64IMAC Core.
+> **Full Time:** Implementation of RISCV Vector Extension for RV64 Core.
 > **Part Time:** Study and Research on Modern Computing paradigms for AI and ML.

 ### My Learning Goals for 2023:Q4